SENIOR COUNSELOR - CLASS OF 2019

 COLLEGE REVIEW WEBSITES << Click here for an interesting read on a complete list of College Review Sites.
 In the article you will find a complete breakdown of every major college review website on the web...all based on student reviews rather than "misleading college rankings".

 Attention Juniors and Seniors!!
 Check here frequently for a list of College Visits.
 Please see Mrs. Abeyta in the Counseling Center to sign up to meet with the Admissions Representative.
 You have to sign up in order to receive your pass to attend the meeting.
 Please note that college visits will be during advisory in the lower commons in the Counseling Center.
-If the visit is scheduled for a yellow, Intervention day, and you have Intervention, you may not attend.
+If the visit is scheduled for a yellow, Intervention day, and you have Intervention, you may not attend the college visit, you must go to Intervention.

 Juniors and seniors - you do not have to wait for a college admissions representative to visit WHS.
 If you are interested in a particular college or university, check their websites for visit days.
 Some college/university's host free application/visit days.
 There is lots to see out there!